Houston-Inc/dict_voikko/README.md

 Dependencies
 ------------

 The dictionary needs [libvoikki](http://voikko.puimula.org/) and its dependencies.
-A suomi-malaga dictionary with morphological analysis for Voikko is neede (e.g. dict-morpho from [http://www.puimula.org/htp/testing/voikko-snapshot/](http://www.puimula.org/htp/testing/voikko-snapshot/)) and at the moment it needs to be called **mor--morpho**.
+A suomi-malaga dictionary with morphological analysis for Voikko is neede (e.g. dict-morpho from [http://www.puimula.org/htp/testing/voikko-snapshot/](http://www.puimula.org/htp/testing/voikko-snapshot/)) and at the moment it needs to be called **mor-morpho**.

 Installation
 ------------